amirkode/trabas/README.md

-# Trabas - an HTTP Tunneling Tool [UNRELEAED - COMING SOON]
+# Trabas - an HTTP Tunneling Tool [UNRELEASED - COMING SOON]
 > This project is still under initial development.
 A breaking change might happen anytime.
 Please, use it while watching for the latest update.

 Trabas is an (ngrok-like inspired) HTTP tunneling written in Rust utilizing standard TCP connection for data exchange.
 It offers simplicity for basic tunneling usage through an _easy-to-use_ All-in-One CLI.
 Find out more below!